 Many Romans have a favorite neighborhood bar and generally know the barista and some of the other patrons by name.
 Typically, coffee is drunk standing up at the bar.
 A common order is for a caffe (a single espresso shot with a nice crema) that is then consumed in a couple of gulps.
 Although many Italians take their coffee seriously, there is not normally much lingering!

 Note that I will use the word café or coffeehouses for denoting the coffee places since those are the familiar words for many travelers.
 But they are normally referred to in Italian as bars rather than cafes, since most patrons stand and have their coffee.
-Many of course also serve alcohol as well.
+Many also serve alcohol as well.

 How do you order coffee in Rome?

+How to order coffee in any particular place can differ; however, normally in a traditional coffee house, the ordering process is similar.
 Here is a brief step-by-step guide to ordering coffee in Rome (and Italy):

 - It is polite to announce a greeting like buon giorno after entering a cafe or restaurant.